mvadari/xrpl-docs/Atomic.md

 That is definitely a concern.
 Ways to mitigate this are still being investigated.
 Some potential answers:
 * Charge for more extensive path usage
-* Have higher fees for atomic transactions
+* Have higher fees for `Batch` transactions
-* Submit the atomic transactions at the end of the ledger
+* Submit the `Batch` transactions at the end of the ledger

 ### A.5: What error is returned if all the transactions fail in an `ONLYONE`/`UNTILFAILURE` transaction?